 Those same five states, plus Ohio and Colorado, went for Obama in 2008; the rest of the heartland went for John McCain.
 Obama was my second presidential win, and all he did in the next 8 years was pull America out of the George W. Bush depression, save 100,000 Midwest auto manufacturing jobs, bring unemployment down to 5% and bring in health care for 20 million more Americans.

 Alas, he and the Democrats were blocked from doing the nationwide infrastructure work that could have created hundreds of thousands more jobs for heartland Americans.
 Who was doing the blocking?
-Heartland Mitch McConnell (Kentucky), heartland John Boehner (Ohio) and heartland Paul Ryan (Wisconsin), that’s who.
+Heartland favorite Mitch McConnell (Kentucky), heartland favorite John Boehner (Ohio) and heartland favorite Paul Ryan (Wisconsin), that’s who.

 So now it’s 2016, and the heartland, angry and frazzled, is expressing its rage by voting for… Donald Trump?
 The billionaire New York City mogul who has gone bankrupt four times while openly stiffing the working people who built his empire?
-And… well, I don’t need to go on.
+And on top of that… well, I don’t need to go on.
 You know the Donald Trump story.

 Look, I know that there are other things people vote for besides jobs and the economy.
 There’s foreign policy, social issues, character, likability and the rest.
 If Richard Nixon, Ronald Reagan and George W. Bush are who the heartland wants, congratulations to them: they got ’em.

-And if the heartland now feels like it’s two out in the ninth inning and the only thing to do is to send Donald Trump to the plate to shut his eyes and swing for the fences, then that’s what we’ll have.
+And if the heartland now feels like it’s two out in the ninth inning and the only thing to do is to shut their eyes and swing for the fences with Donald Trump, then that’s what we’ll have.
 But Trump’s batting average is not great.
-And if the last 50 years are any indication, it’s going to end badly (again) for the working people of the heartland.
+And frankly, neither is the presidential batting average of the heartland.
+If the last 50 years are any indication, their choice is going to end badly (again) for those hard-working folks.

 I’m sorry about that, I really am.
 I wish we all were in a different spot.

-All I’m saying is that if anyone spends 50 years NOT electing the people who are friends to the working man, they shouldn’t be surprised when things turn out bad for the working man.
+But if anyone spends 50 years NOT electing the people who are friends to the working man, they shouldn’t be surprised when things turn out badly for the working man.
 And if for decades the heartland rejects outspoken pro-labor liberals like George McGovern and Walter Mondale, they shouldn’t be THAT surprised if a lot of Democratic candidates stop being outspoken pro-labor liberals and start drifting the other way.